thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 ### Pagination

-Records are returned 50 results at a time.
+If we look back at the screenshots in the overview, we see that the job search results are returned 50 records at a time.
 In order to get all of the jobs we'll use a method named `goto_next_page` to iterate through each page and a method named `seen_all_jobs` to determine once we've reached the last page.

 If we click on the `Next` link from the first page and inspect the network data we see the